GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: A number of rounds equal to 3 + spell tier

 **Effect**: You produce a 2 yard diameter sphere of mist.
 At the end of each phase, the mist spreads out 1 foot in all directions.
 Attacks made by creatures in the mist which rely on sight have disadvantage.
-Everying within the mist has its cover doubled and then gain an additional quarter coverage.
+Everything within the mist has its cover doubled and then gain an additional quarter coverage.
 Ranged attacks made from, into, or through the mist suffer a 1d6 penalty.
 Creatures in the mist have disadvantage on all saves.
 Attempts to heal wounds or restore hitpoints have a percentage chance to fail in the mist equal to the spell's tier.
-Additionally, any time a creature would restore points of undeath 8n the mist, the recovered points are reduced by the spell's tier.
+Additionally, any time a creature would restore points of undeath in the mist, the recovered points are reduced by the spell's tier.

 The mist lasts for a number of rounds equal to the spellcheck's result multiplied by the spell's tier.